eskenazit/Crossplane-Mock/howto.md

 ### 2-bis Kubernetes provider for Crossplane installation (Optional)

-If want crossplane to manage further deployment (to discuss), we need to install a providet to do so.
+If want crossplane to manage further deployment (to discuss), we need to install a provider to do so.

 Copy the follwing wode and save it into a **kubernetes-provider.yaml** file